misiektoja/instagram_monitor/docs/troubleshooting.md

 <a id="connection-errors-during-monitoring"></a>
 ## Connection Errors During Monitoring

 When a check fails, Instagram Monitor prints the error, a `To fix:` action and a `Guide:` link where one applies, then retries automatically at the next interval.
 You do not need to restart the tool.
+A command in the fix text matches how you installed the tool and carries the `--config-file` or `--env-file` you started with, so it can be pasted as it is.

 A message naming `Could not resolve host` means the machine could not look up Instagram's address.
 This is a DNS problem on your side rather than an Instagram block, and it is common on devices that start monitoring before the network is fully up, such as a Raspberry Pi booting from cold.
 Check that name lookups work: